fangxiang0727/FunLife/README.md

 the Jarvis will consist of two main parts:
 1.should be a easy memo, recorded with a lots of task information which already happens or planned or estimated.
-2.create a task sequence for time estimate.
+2.create a task sequence for time estimatation

+item_code module for defining the task